eslamabdelbasset1/eslamabdelbasset1/README.md

 - 🌱 Learning all about **Full stack development**
 - 💬 Ping me about **mySql**, **Laravel**, **Docker**, **RestAPIs**
 - :thinking: My Portfolio: `to know everything about me` , this is [MY PORTFOLIO](https://eslamabdelbasset.netlify.app).
-- :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1Jy4NQ9qZNIV6LDVwoGSl81xwm-zzURdo/view?ths=true).
 - :nerd_face: Always `learning new things`